- Air Conditioning

 Information may have changed since this article was written.
 Check with Aaron Robarge for more information.

 The U.S. federal government provides tax credits for renewable-energy systems.
-The Residential Renewable Energy Tax Credit allows individuals to claim a tax credit up to 30% of the installed cost, with no cap on the limit credited.
-To find out what other incentives are available, visit https://www.dsireusa.org.
+The Residential Renewable Energy Tax Credit allows you to claim a tax credit up to 30% of the installed cost, with no cap on the limit credited.

 Solar energy can be used to heat and cool your home, but it has almost no impact on the global climate.
 By comparison, electricity generated by power plants produces carbon dioxide emissions that scientists say pose serious threats to the environment.